Darce-One/shanties/report.md

 - Consider limitations of the current study (dataset size, nuances of musical interpretation, etc.).
 - Suggestions for further study or improvements (e.g., incorporating lyrical analysis, exploring alternative ML models).

-*Example Placeholder:*
-“Our analysis reveals that features such as melodic contour complexity and syncopation index are strong discriminators between capstan and hauling shanties.
-Moreover, clustering experiments suggest a natural grouping that corroborates historical classifications, though some pieces remain ambiguous, highlighting the intricate overlap in musical characteristics…”

 ---

 ## 4. Conclusion